Set up Integrity Monitoring

 Recommended Integrity Monitoring rules may result in too many monitored entities and attributes.
 The best practice is to decide what is critical and should be monitored, then create custom rules or tune the predefined rules.
 Pay extra attention to rules that monitor frequently-changed properties such as process IDs and source port numbers because they can be noisy and may need some tuning.

 If you have enabled real-time integrity monitoring scans and find that some recommended rules produce too many events because they are monitoring directories that change frequently, you can disable real-time scanning for those rules.
 Go to Policies > Common Objects > Rules > Integrity Monitoring Rules and double-click the rule.
-On the Options tab, clear the Allow Real Time Monitoring checkbox.
+On the Options tab, deselect Allow Real Time Monitoring.

 Apply the Integrity Monitoring rules

 Some Integrity Monitoring rules written by Trend Micro require local configuration to function properly.
-If you assign one of these rules to your computers or one of these rules gets assigned automatically, an alert will be raised to notify you that configuration is required.
+If you assign one of these rules to your computers or one of these rules gets assigned automatically, an alert is raised to notify you that configuration is required.

 You can edit an Integrity Monitoring rule locally so that the changes apply only to the computer or policy being edited, or globally so that the changes apply to all other policies or computers that are using the rule.
 To edit a rule locally, right-click it and click Properties.
 To edit a rule globally, right-click it and click Properties (Global).